 Falls can lead to extended hospital stays.

 Patients injured in a fall often require additional treatment and may have to stay in the hospital longer than originally expected.
-In one study, a falls with injuries extended hospital stays by an average of 6.3 days.
+In one study, falls with injuries extended hospital stays by an average of 6.3 days.

 Falls can worsen patients’ quality of life.